Internment of Japanese Americans: Japanese Latin Americans

 On September 2, 1943, the Swedish ship MS Gripsholm departed the U.S. with just over 1,300 Japanese nationals (including nearly a hundred from Canada and Mexico) en route for the exchange location, Marmagao, the main port of the Portuguese colony of Goa on the west coast of India.
 After two more stops in South America to take on additional Japanese nationals, the passenger manifest reached 1,340.
 Of that number, Latin American Japanese numbered 55 percent of the Gripsholm's travelers, 30 percent of whom were Japanese Peruvian.
 Arriving in Marmagao on October 16, 1943, the Gripsholm's passengers disembarked and then boarded the Japanese ship Teia Maru.
 In return, "non-official" Americans (secretaries, butlers, cooks, embassy staff workers, etc.) previously held by the Japanese Army boarded the Gripsholm while the Teia Maru headed for Tokyo.
 Because this exchange was done with those of Japanese ancestry officially described as "volunteering" to return to Japan, no legal challenges were encountered.
 The U.S. Department of State was pleased with the first trade and immediately began to arrange a second exchange of non-officials for February 1944.
 This exchange would involve 1,500 non-volunteer Japanese who were to be exchanged for 1,500 Americans.
 The US was busy with Pacific Naval activity and future trading plans stalled.
 Further slowing the program were legal and political "turf" battles between the State Department, the Roosevelt administration, and the DOJ, whose officials were not convinced of the legality of the program.

 The completed October 1943 trade took place at the height of the Enemy Alien Deportation Program.
 Japanese Peruvians were still being "rounded up" for shipment to the U.S. in previously unseen numbers.
 Despite logistical challenges facing the floundering prisoner exchange program, deportation plans were moving ahead.
 This is partly explained by an early-in-the-war revelation of the overall goal for Latin Americans of Japanese ancestry under the Enemy Alien Deportation Program.
-The goal: that the hemisphere was to be free of Japanese.
-Secretary of State Cordell Hull wrote an agreeing President Roosevelt, "[that the US must] continue our efforts to remove all the Japanese from these American Republics for internment in the United States."
+Secretary of State Cordell Hull wrote to an agreeing President Roosevelt, "[that the US must] continue our efforts to remove all the Japanese from these American Republics for internment in the United States."